 Majors in business administration are built upon a strong liberal arts basis and are recommended for those students who are interested in careers in a wide variety of occupations or for students who plan to attend graduate school in business.
+As a department, we recommend experience in the field through credited internships.

 - ACC 215 Principles of Financial Accounting

 - ACC 216 Principles of Managerial Accounting

 - BUS 200 Principles of Marketing

 - BUS 201 Principles of Management

 - BUS 218 Business Ethics

-- BUS 300 Principles of Finance
+- BUS 300 Principles of Finance \

 - BUS 403 Business Strategy